 Russia's invasion of Ukraine and the ensuing global energy crisis has focused attention on security of supply and supply chain risks.
 This has caused most of the world to re-evaluate their dependence upon nuclear fuel exported by Russia.
 In spite of the dominant market position of Rosatom, future deliveries potentially could be at risk due to sanctions, legislation, or a Russian embargo.
 Customer dependence upon the Russian supply of uranium, conversion and enrichment are being addressed slowly by governments as alternative suppliers are not currently available.
+Since last quarter both Urenco and Orano have announced that they will invest to expand their uranium enrichment capacity respectively in the United States and France, which represents a shift away from Russia.
+Utilities are demonstrating their desire for increased security of their nuclear fuel supply chains.
 Kazakhstan is also a concern because the world's largest uranium producing country has an unguarded and the second longest continuous land border in the world shared with Russia.
 The potential exists for Russia to exert influence over Kazakhstan.
 Additionally, Kazatomprom is currently working toward putting large long-term contracts in place with China.
 This supply is needed for China to fulfill its 15 year plan to deploy 150 new nuclear reactors.
 China National Nuclear Corp.
 (CNNC) has recently opened a uranium trading hub /warehouse facility, on the China / Kazakhstan border, with the capacity to store 60 million pounds of uranium.
 It has become evident that the nuclear fuel supply chain has become increasingly concentrated and interconnected in this very small area of the world.
 Expanding Kazakhstan uranium exports to Russia and China significantly reduces future supply for Western nuclear fuel buyers.

 In late July 2023, soldiers of Niger's presidential guard deposed from power President Mohamed Bazoum; and replaced him with a military junta.
 This is significant because the new government is opposed to Western interests and has escalated anti-French rhetoric, while seeking support from Russia and its Wagner mercenary group.
 Uranium is Niger's main export and this small West African country holds the 7th largest uranium resource in the world and was producing about 5% of global production.
-Orano, the French state-backed nuclear energy company has significant operations in the country that were impacted by the newly imposed suspension of uranium exports to France.
+Orano, the French state-backed nuclear energy company has significant operations in the country that were impacted.
+The Junta has initiated multiple actions that are counter to French interests.
+Most importantly, Niger's Junta has threatened the export of uranium to France which has serious implications because France acquires 20% of its natural uranium from Niger.
+Subsequently, French President Macron has visited Kazakhstan and Uzbekistan, both former Soviet Republics, citing the vast potential for further cooperation in regard to nuclear power.
 This conflict also has the potential to impact future global uranium supply.
-Multiple uranium mine development projects in the country continue to proceed despite the evacuation of many foreign nationals.
-Reestablishing political stability is likely a prerequisite to these companies receiving the funding packages needed to cover the significant development costs of their respective projects.
+Multiple uranium mine development projects in the country continue to proceed despite the evacuation of many foreign nationals and difficulties receiving supplies.
+Re-establishing political stability is likely a prerequisite to these companies receiving the funding packages needed to cover the significant development costs of their respective projects.